geoff-m/worker-pool/README.md

-# worker-pool
+# WorkerPool

-`worker-pool` is a thread pool.
+WorkerPool is a thread pool.
 It aims to be easy to use.

 ## Features
  - Configurable degree of parallelism